helium/HIP/0037-omni-protocol-poc.md

 on the Helium network, as is the case with LoRa.

-We propose to separate the challenge and witness function(s) for 5G PoC between the operator of a hotspot and an iOS/Android app (aka eSIM app), as follows:
+We propose to separate the challenge and witness function(s) for 5G PoC between the operator of a Hotspot and an iOS/Android app (aka eSIM app), as follows:

-- All hotspots on the network (regardless of wireless protocol) will continue to perform “the challenger” function by issuing randomly targeted challenges.
-However, instead of all challenges always targeting LoRaWan hotspots, every N blocks challengers would also target alternative protocols, starting with 5G.
+- All Hotspots on the network (regardless of wireless protocol) will continue to perform “the challenger” function by issuing randomly targeted challenges.
+However, instead of all challenges always targeting LoRaWan Hotspots, every N blocks challengers would also target alternative protocols, starting with 5G.
 This role may change in the future as Validators take on the role of challenge generation.

-- 5G Hotspot operators will perform the role of challengee/transmitter by picking up 5G challenges and transmitting them to witness cell phones that attach to the hotspot
+- 5G Hotspot operators will perform the role of challengee/transmitter by picking up 5G challenges and transmitting them to witness cell phones that attach to the Hotspot

 - All 5G Hotspots will come equipped with the LoRa concentrator and will also participate in the LoRa PoC.
-In the spirit of minimizing deviations from existing PoC mechanisms, location attestation for 5G hotspots will continue to be performed using existing, LoRa-based algorithms.
+In the spirit of minimizing deviations from existing PoC mechanisms, location attestation for 5G Hotspots will continue to be performed using existing, LoRa-based algorithms.

-- Cell phone owners with the eSIM app installed will “witness” that the hotspot is, indeed, active and radiating signal, and submit the confirmation back to the blockchain.
+- Cell phone owners with the eSIM app installed will “witness” that the Hotspot is, indeed, active and radiating signal, and submit the confirmation back to the blockchain.

-Following the completion of the above, both the 5G hotspot operator and the cell phone owner with the eSIM app will receive their respective “challenge” and “witness” rewards.
+Following the completion of the above, both the 5G Hotspot operator and the cell phone owner with the eSIM app will receive their respective “challenge” and “witness” rewards.

 From the implementation standpoint, we’ll attempt to stay as close to the existing proof-of-coverage